Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-protocol-info.md

 Signed transactions contain a signature of the account that issued the transaction and stands to pay a fee to have the transaction included on chain.
 Because the value of including signed transactions on-chain can be recognized prior to execution, they can be gossiped on the network between nodes with a low risk of spam.
 Signed transactions fit the concept of a transaction in Ethereum or Bitcoin.

 Some transactions cannot be signed by a fee-paying account and use unsigned transactions.
-For example, when a user claims their DOTs from the Ethereum DOT indicator contract to a new DOT address, the new address doesn't yet have any funds with which to pay fees.
+For example, when a user claims their SOLARs from the Ethereum SOLAR indicator contract to a new SOLAR address, the new address doesn't yet have any funds with which to pay fees.

 ### Transaction Mortality